What do banks do?

 plus sign

-Relationship managers are the main point of contact for clients and are responsible for acquiring new clients too.
-They create and maintain strong relationships with clients, solving problems and listening to feedback.
-They will usually be an experienced investment advisor.
+Relationship Managers are the main point of contact for clients and are responsible for acquiring new clients.
+They create and maintain strong relationships, solve problems, and listen to and share feedback.
+They will usually be experienced investment advisors.

 minus sign